 You’ve no doubt heard it said that the only constant is change.
-Despite the inevitability of change, most people hate it and hope things will stay as they are.
+Despite the inevitability of change, many people hate it and hope things will stay as they are.
 Here are just a few of the many reasons people resist change:

 - They don’t want to lose control.

 - They are creatures of habit and don’t like the unpredictable.
 As author Rosabeth Moss Kanter says “People will often prefer to remain mired in misery than to head toward an unknown.”
 Or to use another common saying, “the devil you know is better than the one you don’t.”

 - They are concerned about competence.
 Will they be able to handle it?
 What if they mess up?

 What it boils down to is this: change causes unwanted stress.
 While it may be obvious that negative events cause stress, research done by psychiatrist Thomas Holmes in the 1960s indicated that even positive changes, such as marriage, the birth of a baby or the purchase of a new home can cause negative stress because such events require significant readjustments.

 Inevitable changes and the stresses associated with them can be more effectively navigated with some advance planning.

 Accept the Facts.
 Acknowledge that change is coming and resolve to prepare in advance to the extent you can.
 While some changes are unpredictable, such as natural disasters, terrorist attacks or the sudden death or illness of a loved one, many changes, both personal and professional, can be anticipated.